18F/development-guide/people/2017-Assessment-Guide.md

 First, you’ll want to review all that feedback along with the person’s facilitator (if applicable).
 You’re looking for patterns, commonalities, or feedback that aligns with what you or the facilitator have personally observed.
 You’re looking to distill down all that feedback into a review for each critical element in the person’s performance profile.
 Include as many specific examples of behavior as possible — good feedback is specific and actionable (for a deeper treatment if this idea, see this article on [The Situation-Impact-Feedback Tool](https://www.mindtools.com/pages/article/situation-behavior-impact-feedback.htm)).

 It’s important to be especially cognizant of unconscious bias here.
 Remember that people are especially susceptible to assume that underrepresented people in tech — women, people of color, etc. — are less qualified than their white male counterparts.
 One way to correct for this bias is to make sure that reviews are concrete and specific (as above).
 Another way is to be cognizant of the kinds of reviews that are especially applied to underrepresented minorities.
 For example, [the word “abrasive” is far more common in reviews of women than of men](https://www.fastcompany.com/3034895/strong-female-lead/the-one-word-men-never-see-in-their-performance-reviews).
 Other similar kinds of phrases to watch out for are “tone”, “aggressive”, “judgemental”, “too nice”, and so on.
-In general, if you’re writing a review that seems like it speaks to the person’s character, you may be headed in the wrong direction.
+In general do not write a review that seems like it speaks to the person’s character.
+Reviews should be focused on outcomes and project work.

 GSA has [guidance on writing objective and fair reviews](https://insite.gsa.gov/portal/getMediaData?mediaId=614006) that’s worth reviewing as you start to write your review.

 You’ll need to provide a score (1-5) for each critical element in the person’s performance profile.
 The performance plan has criteria for each score; these plans are available in CHRIS.
 You should also review the overall guidance on the [rating system scores](https://docs.google.com/document/d/1YtnP2RoSJZh5IiKWVJwxyAksjafCqlmBXspCV8nlhZM/edit).
 You’ll also need to give the engineer a single overall score (1-5), which is calculated from the critical element scores.

 ### 4. Review your drafts with the Director
 Before finalizing the reviews, meet with the Director of Engineering and review your reviews.
-They’ll check that your reviews are fair, and also compare scores across the whole chapter to check for bias, patterns, and consistency across Engineering.
+They’ll check that your reviews are fair and supported by sufficient evidence.
+They will check for bias, patterns, and consistency across Engineering.
+There is no forced ranking or forced distribution of ratings.

 ### 5. “Ship” the review, and go over it with the engineer
 Now that the review is done, you need to file the “paperwork” and deliver the review.